lucasgg2909/Suricata-Zeek-Nids-Lab/README.md

 # Suricata and Zeek NIDS/NDR Lab

-This repository contains the supporting technical documentation for my dissertation project comparing Suricata and Zeek in a controlled virtual NIDS/NDR lab environment.
+This repository contains the main technical notes and commands from my dissertation project, where I compared Suricata and Zeek in a controlled virtual NIDS/NDR lab.

 The practical lab was built using VirtualBox and included: